MJ: I’ve just realized how few jokes I know. You always open with a joke. I’ve got nothin’.

 I suppose my bottom line is, “this volume is not to be missed.”
 Not that I would advocate missing any of them, really.

-MELINDA: Oh!
+MJ: Oh!
 And another thing that was a fairly big deal in this volume is Oz’s increasing ability to become one with the B-Rabbit.
 It was frightening, for sure, but pretty interesting.

 And yes, I agree.
 This volume is not to be missed.
 It’s a substantial payoff for some of the confusion we’ve endured (amidst all the beauty) thus far.